wi1wil/MulungPreneur/README.md

 └── Assets
     └── V2
         ├── Animation
-        │   └── (Animation clips and controllers for V2 characters and objects) ├── Scene
+        │   └── (Animation clips and controllers for revamped characters and objects) ├── Scene
         │   └── (Unity scenes for menus, gameplay, and environments) └── _Scripts